Symphonic poem: Liszt

 The Hungarian composer Franz Liszt desired to expand single-movement works beyond the concert overture form.
 The music of overtures is to inspire listeners to imagine scenes, images, or moods; Liszt intended to combine those programmatic qualities with a scale and musical complexity normally reserved for the opening movement of classical symphonies.
 The opening movement, with its interplay of contrasting themes under sonata form, was normally considered the most important part of the symphony.
 To achieve his objectives, Liszt needed a more flexible method of developing musical themes than sonata form would allow, but one that would preserve the overall unity of a musical composition.

 Liszt found his method through two compositional practices, which he used in his symphonic poems.
 The first practice was cyclic form, a procedure established by Beethoven in which certain movements are not only linked but actually reflect one another's content.
 Liszt took Beethoven's practice one step further, combining separate movements into a single-movement cyclic structure.
 Many of Liszt's mature works follow this pattern, of which Les préludes is one of the best-known examples.
 The second practice was thematic transformation, a type of variation in which one theme is changed, not into a related or subsidiary theme but into something new, separate and independent.
 As musicologist Hugh Macdonald wrote of Liszt's works in this genre, the intent was "to display the traditional logic of symphonic thought;" that is, to display a comparable complexity in the interplay of musical themes and tonal 'landscape' to those of the Romantic symphony.

 Thematic transformation, like cyclic form, was nothing new in itself.
 It had been previously used by Mozart and Haydn.
 In the final movement of his Ninth Symphony, Beethoven had transformed the theme of the "Ode to Joy" into a Turkish march.
 Weber and Berlioz had also transformed themes, and Schubert used thematic transformation to bind together the movements of his Wanderer Fantasy, a work that had a tremendous influence on Liszt.
-However, Liszt perfected the creation of significantly longer formal structures solely through thematic transformation, not only in the symphonic poems but in others works such as his Second Piano Concerto and his Piano Sonata in B minor.
+However, Liszt perfected the creation of significantly longer formal structures solely through thematic transformation, not only in the symphonic poems but in other works such as his Second Piano Concerto and his Piano Sonata in B minor.
 In fact, when a work had to be shortened, Liszt tended to cut sections of conventional musical development and preserve sections of thematic transformation.

 While Liszt had been inspired to some extent by the ideas of Richard Wagner in unifying ideas of drama and music via the symphonic poem, Wagner gave Liszt's concept only lukewarm support in his 1857 essay On the Symphonic Poems of Franz Liszt, and was later to break entirely with Liszt's Weimar circle over their aesthetic ideals.